Can You Have False Teeth with Gum Disease?

 Treatment Comes First: Active gum disease should be treated before getting dentures.
 This may involve scaling and root planing, antibiotics, or even surgery in severe cases.
 Stabilising the gums ensures they are ready to support dentures.

 Bone Loss Concerns: Advanced gum disease often leads to bone loss in the jaw, affecting denture fit and function.
-In cases of significant bone loss, your dentist may recommend bone grafting to create a stronger foundation for dentures.
+In some cases, your dentist may recommend gum grafting or bone grafting to build a stronger foundation.

-Regular Check-Ups: After getting dentures, ongoing care for your gums is essential.
-Regular dental check-ups will help monitor gum health and ensure your dentures continue to fit properly as your gums change.
+Regular Check-Ups: After getting dentures, ongoing care is essential.
+Regular dental check-ups will help maintain healthy gums and ensure that your dentures continue to fit properly as your gums change.
+Your dentist may also recommend tooth replacement solutions tailored to your gum condition.

 Types of False Teeth for Gum Disease Sufferers

-There are different types of dentures available, and the best option for you will depend on the extent of your gum disease and tooth loss:
+There are several types of dentures available, and the best option for you will depend on the extent of your gum disease and tooth loss:

-Complete Dentures: Used when all teeth in either the upper or lower jaw (or both) are missing.
-If gum disease has caused significant tooth loss, complete dentures may be recommended after the disease is treated and stabilised.
+Complete Dentures: Used when all teeth in the upper or lower jaw (or both) are missing.
+If gum disease has led to extensive tooth loss, complete dentures may be recommended once your gums have stabilised.

-Partial Dentures: If you have some healthy teeth remaining, partial dentures can fill in the gaps.
-It’s essential to ensure that your remaining teeth and gums are healthy before proceeding.
+Partial Denture: If you have some remaining teeth, a partial denture can fill in the gaps while supporting your natural structure.
+It’s important to ensure your remaining teeth and gums are in good condition first.

 How to Care for Dentures with Gum Disease

-Maintaining good oral hygiene is critical when you have gum disease—and even more so if you’re wearing dentures.
-Proper care protects your gums and ensures your dentures last longer and fit properly.
+Maintaining good oral hygiene is essential when you have gum disease—and even more so if you’re wearing dentures.
+Proper denture care helps protect your gums and ensures your dentures remain comfortable and last longer.

-Clean Your Dentures Daily: Use a soft brush and denture cleaner to remove food particles and plaque.
-Avoid using regular toothpaste, as it can be too abrasive.
+Clean Your Dentures Daily: Use a soft brush and non-abrasive cleaner to remove plaque and debris.

-Brush Your Gums and Tongue: Even if you don’t have natural teeth, brushing your gums and tongue is essential to keep your mouth clean and prevent infections.
+Brush Gums and Tongue: Even without natural tooth presence, brushing your gums and tongue is important to prevent infection.

 Living with False Teeth and Gum Disease

-At Denture Haus, we specialise in high-quality dentures and can assist if your dentures become uncomfortable or need reshaping.
-While we are not dentists and do not treat gum disease directly, our team is here to ensure your dentures fit well and provide the comfort you need.
+At Denture Haus, we specialise in crafting high-quality dentures and providing adjustments when needed.
+While we are not dentists and do not treat gum disease directly, we collaborate with general dentistry clinics to ensure your dentures work seamlessly with your oral condition.